The Intersection of Psychology with Technology

-Division 46 was founded in the 1980s to bring scholars, researchers, practitioners, and clinicians together to understand the implications of mediated communications and the increasing integration of media technologies across society.
+Division 46 was founded in the 1980s to bring scholars, researchers, practitioners, and clinicians together to understand the implications of the increasing integration of technology across society.

-The rapid change in the media landscape in the last 20 years highlights the importance of media psychology to understand the psychological impact of human interaction with media technologies across society and around the globe.
-This makes the field of media psychology an exciting and continually evolving field that touches every aspect of life, from business, entertainment and leisure to education and healthcare.
+This makes 'media' interchangeable with 'technology' and highlights the importance of understanding the psychological impact of human interaction with technologies across society and around the globe.
+Media psychology, therefore, is a continually evolving field that touches every aspect of daily and business life.

 What is media psychology?